 Tour the “Fabulous” Fox Theatre (660 Peachtree St. N.E.) an opulent throwback to the days when an old-fashioned movie premiere was a real event.
 The tour is a fascinating look at a building that came close to being demolished in the early '70s but staged a comeback in the '80s after an extensive, and still ongoing, renovation.

 Journey to the Archibald Smith Plantation Home (935 Alpharetta St. in nearby Roswell) to explore lavish antebellum mansions that were an integral part of the Deep South.
 Docent-led tours explore the house—complete with original furnishings—and outbuildings.

 Delve further into the civil rights movement—and current human rights movements—at the Center for Civil and Human Rights (100 Ivan Allen Jr. Blvd.).
 Learn how past movements have impacted society, and see how you can get involved in an issue you feel passionately about.

-Under 13Say hello to Kermit the Frog, Miss Piggy and Big Bird at the Center for Puppetry Arts (1404 Spring St. N.W.).
+Fun Things to Do for Kids Under 13Say hello to Kermit the Frog, Miss Piggy and Big Bird at the Center for Puppetry Arts (1404 Spring St. N.W.).
 The museum is one of the biggest of its kind and offers a collection of puppets, shows and workshops.
 Live performances usually draw a crowd (advance reservations are highly recommended), so find a seat and get ready to ooh and aah.
 Kids can put on their own puppet shows with creations made at a hands-on workstation.